DistopicMind/ServerlessImgAutotag/README.md

 * `DeleteImg` - receive an imgId as path param and delete all resources related to imgId

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a img item.
+* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a img item

 * `AnalyzeImage` - receive S3 event,call Rekognition detectLabel method, update ImgId with results and publish with SNS